Amplify. Elevate. Celebrate.

 BlackNorth Initiative CEO Pledge

 As a signatory to the BlackNorth Initiative CEO pledge and through Diversity and Inclusion goals, Scotiabank is committed to meeting the representation of Black employees in senior leadership to 3.5%, and the Black student workforce to 5% or more by 2025.
-As of Oct 31, 2022, 2.8% of the VP+ population identify as a Black person and 6.1% of the student population identify as a Black person.
+As of Jan 31, 2023, 2.4% of the VP+ population identify as Black and 5.8% of the student population identify as Black.

 McKinsey’s Black Leadership Academy

-Through continued participation in the McKinsey’s Black Leadership Academy Program, Scotiabank is building the talent pipeline of Black leaders.
-The McKinsey’s Management Accelerator Program focuses on developing the skills of mid-level managers, and the Black Executive Leadership Program provides executives with an opportunity to refine their leadership skills.
+Through continued participation in the McKinsey’s Black Leadership Academy Program, Scotiabank is building the talent bench of Black leaders.
+The McKinsey Management Accelerator Program focuses on developing the leadership skills of mid-level managers.
+New in 2023, Scotiabank enrolled Black employees in the McKinsey Leadership Essentials Program to upskill early careerist who aspire to be become people leaders.

 Advancing Diversity, Equity, Inclusion and Belonging Training